syncfusion-content/xamarin-docs/Xamarin/SfCalendar/How-To.md

 ## How to enable or disable the Horizontal and Vertical cell grid lines in SfCalendar?

-`CellGridOptions` property of MonthViewSettings allows us to enable and disable the horizontal and vertical border lines of [SfCalendar](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfCalendar.XForms~Syncfusion.SfCalendar.XForms.SfCalendar.html).
+`CellGridOptions` property of MonthViewSettings allows us to enable and disable the horizontal and vertical border lines of `SfCalendar`.

 <table>
 <tr>